Sign up for our newsletter!

 Three times smaller without compromising capacity

-Smoltek’s advanced carbon nanofiber technology has a unique potential to enable more cost-efficient production of fossil-free hydrogen.
+Smoltek’s advanced carbon nanostructure technology has a unique potential to enable more cost-efficient production of fossil-free hydrogen.
 PEM electrolyzers, specifically designed for intermittent energy supply, use a large amount of very rare and expensive catalyst particles (iridium) that today are used inefficiently – whereas Smoltek’s anode-side cell material technology makes maximum use of the catalyst particles.
 The result is 2–3 lower investment costs for electrolyzers in hydrogen plants thanks to decreased electrolyzer size.

-Carbon nanofibers in the hydrogen industry
+Carbon nanostructures in the hydrogen industry

 Our main objective is to develop robust solutions for industrially relevant catalyst coatings in the energy conversion sector for the future.
 We build on our experience to scale up nanostructures developed for the semiconductor industry to also incorporate thin films that can catalyze effectively the reactions needed in gas diffusion electrodes for water electrolysis.
 The goal is to offer our customers superior properties in terms of stability and activity.